QuarkChain/bench_kvdb/README.md

     - This effectively removes most negative lookups from touching disk.

 2. Bloom Filters Excluding L6 Are Very Small
-    - Typical Bloom filter size (for all levels except L6) `≈ 0.2%` of total data size
+    - Typical Bloom filter size (for all levels except L6) + Top-Index size `≈ 0.2%` of total data size
     - Bloom filters:
       - Are accessed on almost every `Get`
       - Are highly cache-friendly